Qumulo/docs/hardware-guide/hpe-apollo-4200-gen9/wiring-nodes-networking-cluster.md

 ---
-title: "Wiring and Networking Your HPE Apollo 4200 Gen9 Cluster"
+title: "Wiring HPE Apollo 4200 Gen9 Nodes and Networking a Cluster"
 summary: "This section explains how to wire NIC ports on HPE Apollo 4200 Gen9 nodes and how to network a cluster."
 permalink: /hardware-guide/hpe-apollo-4200-gen9/wiring-nodes-networking-cluster.html
 redirect_from: